gillianmeeks/Current_Biology_Meeks_Scleza_2025/README.md

   In *Immunobiology of the MHC: Proceedings of the 13th International Histocompatibility Workshop and Conference*,
   J. A. Hansen (Ed.), IHWG Press, pp. 557–766.

+-`Himba_allele_freqs_df.RData` contains allele frequency dataframe for the unrelated set of Himba (n=102, no closer than 4th degree relations)

 ---

 ### `Partnership_models/`